- Seborrheic dermatitis

 - Herpes (herpes simplex, types 1 and 2 viruses)

-- Rash caused by Neisseria meningitides (N. meningitides) (bacterial)
+- A rash caused by Neisseria meningitides (N. meningitides) (bacterial)

 - Rash and blisters that accompany shingles (herpes zoster virus)